Mission statement

 The main goals of this community edible garden are:

-- Providing an event space for other local organizations to gather
+• Providing an event/educational space for other local organizations to gather

-Kristoffer has more than eight years of experience as a professional designer and planner, and currently works for a well known architectural firm in San Francisco.
+Kristoffer has more than ten years of experience as a professional designer and planner, and currently works for a well known architectural firm in San Francisco.
 His work includes a background in sustainable design strategies and assistance in project with thousands of acres of land conservation and easements.
 He is responsible for leading the design efforts on the site, designing the literature, graphics and logos that represent the project and this web-blog.
-He is a resident of Alameda and lives within a block of the site.
+He is a resident of Alameda and a member of the City of Alameda Planning Board.
+He currently runs a design business called KK Design Studio which produced the Master Plan for the Jean Sweeney Open Space Park.

 Melanie Wartenberg, MFT Co-founder of PL

 Melanie has almost twenty years of experience in working for non-profit organizations and is currently a non-profit program director for a mental health and support service to underserved children and families in the East Bay.
 She has experience with program development and implementation, soliciting grant funding, and development and execution of community and professional workshops.
 She is an excellent public speaker, grant writer, and activist who is working towards achieving funding for Project LEAF.
-She is a resident of Alameda and lives directly opposite the site.
+She is a resident of Alameda.

 Amie MacPhee, AICP, LEED AP Advisor of PL